Closed-door courts fine hundreds of motorists aged over 70 for minor motoring offences

 A 99-year-old is among hundreds of people aged over 70 who have been fined by closed-door courts for minor motoring offences.

-The pensioners, also including an 84-year-old fined more than £1,000 for an “honest mistake”, have faced convictions for minor DVLA charges in magistrates’ court cases heard behind closed doors without apparently considering their mitigating circumstances.
+The pensioners, also including an 84-year-old fined more than £1,000 for an “honest mistake”, have faced convictions for minor DVLA charges in magistrates’ courts behind closed doors apparently without considering their mitigating circumstances.

 One 78-year-old woman who was said by her children to be suffering from schizophrenia, dementia and Alzheimer’s, and was also living in care after breaking her ankle, faced a £150 fine and costs after failing to pay her car insurance.